tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/Supplemental/CCXT_Install_Guide.md

 Now that the `ccxt` module has been installed and verified, go to the [Kraken Cryptocurrency Exchange](https://www.kraken.com/en-us/) and sign up for an account.

-Next, head to the APIs settings of your Kraken account and generate new API keys.
+Next, head to the API settings of your Kraken account and generate new API keys.
 Make sure to select all key permissions.

   ![kraken-api-settings](Images/kraken-api-settings.png)